 TVS has tied up with DAFRA Motos, a Brazilian company of the Grupo Itavema which has an assembly plant at Manaus with capacity to produce 200 thousand motorcycles annually.
 In this plant TVS Apache RTR 150 motorcycles are produced.
 The TVS motor cycles run even with fuel ethanol, like the cars in Brasil.
 TVS has 26% stake in a Colombian company TVS Andina S.A.

-Bajaj is the market leader among ndian Itwo wheeler exportersto the region.
+Bajaj is the market leader among Indian two wheeler exportersto the region.
 It has 25% of the two wheeler market of Latin America.
 Bajaj’s exports to Latin America were USD 230 million in 2020.

 Bajaj has a 50,000 unit capacity assembly plant in Lerma, Mexico.
 Its three wheelers are assembled in Medellin and Barranquila (plant set up in December 2019 with a capacity of 500 autorickshahs per month).
 The Colombian government has authorised Bajaj Autos to be used as public transport in municipalities with population less than 50,000.
 They have a 3 wheeler assembly plant in Nicaragua too.
 Bajaj has a motorcycle assembly plant in Mexico City in partnership with Autofin.

-Hero Motors manufacturing unit was inagurated on 8 sept 2015 by the Colombian President.
+Hero Motors manufacturing unit was inagurated in 2015 by the Colombian President.
 It is located in the Parc Sur free zone of Villa Rica in Cali in the state of Cauca, 500 km south west of Bogota.
 Hero has invested 70 million dollars.
 Annual production capacity 80,000 motorcycles and scooters and can be expanded to 150,000 units in the next phase. production from this plant will also be used for exports to other Latin American countries and US.
-Hero motorcycles are sold in Colombia through 160 outlets in 133 towns and cities.
+Hero motorcycles are sold in Colombia through 160 outlets.

 Other areas